 Monday, February 9, 2026

 ""That night we had the watch until twelve.
-Now it was an ancient river custom for the two pitos to chat a bit when the watch changed.
+Now it was an ancient river custom for the two pilots to chat a bit when the watch changed.
 While the relieving pilot put on his gloves and lit his cigar, his partner, the retiring pilot, would say something like this:

 "I judge the upper bar is making down a little at Hale Point; had a quarter twain with the lower lead and mark twain with the other."